Travel Lovers

 Where is Edfu Temple located?

-Edfu Temple is located on the west bank of the Nile River between Luxor and Aswan in Upper Egypt.
-It’s easily accessible by river cruises or road trips connecting the region’s major archaeological landmarks.
+Edfu Temple is located on the west bank of the Nile River between Luxor and Aswan in Upper Egypt, making it easily accessible via river journeys like the Best Nile Cruise Journey.

 Who was the Edfu Temple dedicated to?